-Classes, meals, sleeping rooms, and the Study Room will all be held at the Hilton Houston North Hotel (12400 Greenspoint Drive, Houston Texas 77060).
+Classes, meals, sleeping rooms, and the Study Room will all be held at the Hilton Long Island/Huntington Hotel (598 Broad Hollow Road, Melville NY 11747).

-For students who are not receiving a scholarship, the Registration Fee is $1,500.00 if your Application Form is received before October 3, 2022; after October 3 the Fee increases to $1,600.00.
+For students who are not receiving a scholarship, the Registration Fee is $1,500.00 if your Application Form is received before March 14, 2023; after March 14 the fee increases to $1,600.00.
 The Registration Fee is prorated to $1,000.00 for students attending a one-week class.
-Please note: you do not have to pay the Registration Fee by October 3, you must send in the Application Form before October 3.
-The $1,500/$1,600.00 Registration Fee includes12 breakfasts and dinners.
-The $1,000.00 registration fee includes 5 breakfasts and dinners.
+Please note: you do not have to pay the Registration Fee by March 14, you must send in the Application Form before March 14.

 To be considered for any of the 3 scholarships available, you must submit four documents: an application form; a cover letter explaining why the USPAS is important to your career and describing prior research experience, work with or as a user of particle accelerators; your CV; at least one letter of recommendation.
 Students receiving any scholarship are expected to fully participate in all aspects of the course and must take their course for credit.
 Students receiving housing support must share their hotel room with another student.
 Scholarships are open to both domestic and international students.
 Consideration will be given to balancing class sizes.
 Multiple awards are possible.